T-Kozhukhov/CCCpy/README.md

 cmake ..
 make
 ```
+This will make a compiled Python binary CCCpy(dot)so containing the System class, the main interface for running CCC simulations from Python.

 ## Usage and Tutorial
+Move the compiled binary to the same directory as where you intend to run your Python controlling script.

+To test usage, you can try running the script at /scripts/demonstration.py which demonstrates basic usage of CCCpy - Copy the Python binary to /scripts/ and then from that directory call ``python demonstration.py``.
+This script creates a subdirectory called 'Demonstration' with CCC files in "experiment format" and runs a simulation demonstrating Active Jamming behaviour (S Henkes, 2011).
+The .vtp files contained within the 'Demonstration/VTP/' can be opened and displayed in ParaView.

+TODO: Mention that basic reminders for parameters can be found in the Python docs for each function

 TODO: Write guide on general usage, and a rough top level tutorial on how to get a basic simulation going.

 TODO: Perhaps provide full documentation on what bindings are available in a seperate file/ wiki?
 Make sure build in Python docs work!!!